siderolabs/talos/website/content/docs/v0.12/Reference/configuration.md

     bootloader: true # Indicates if a bootloader should be installed.
     wipe: false # Indicates if the installation disk should be wiped at installation time.

-    # # Look up disk using disk characteristics like model, size, serial and others.
+    # # Look up disk using disk attributes like model, size, serial and others.
     # diskSelector:
     #     size: 4GB # Disk size.
     #     model: WDC* # Disk model `/sys/block/<dev>/device/model`.